 Once I started talking, it was as though I couldn’t stop.
 I told you all I found wrong with our relationship, reminding you of the many downfalls and setbacks it had caused, almost all having to do with the lack of similarities between our two distinct personas.
 The first time I heard my heart break was when the only response I got was, “Yeah, but what else have I done wrong?”

 I guess you can never finish listing someone’s wrongs if they can’t even pretend to understand them, but I felt a certain pain in my chest when I heard those demanding words.
-As though laying my feelings on the table wasn’t enough, I was also expected to give a never ending list of all her wrongdoings.
+As though laying my feelings on the table wasn’t enough, I was also expected to give a never ending list of all your wrongdoings.

 I was told early on that my first heartbreak would come from the boy I thought I would marry but was actually just a stepping stone.
 I never thought my heart could be ripped out and stomped on by the very girl I once called my best friend, the first one I thought of texting or visiting whenever something amazing or something terrible happened.
-It’s been almost a year and a certain pain sears my heart every time I think of her or any memory that has her dancing in the corners.
+It’s been almost a year and a certain pain sears my heart every time I think of you or any memory that has you dancing in the corners.

-I forced myself to find love where none existed, and to hope for a better future when the current state of things was already bad enough.
+I forced myself to find love where none existed, and to hope for a better future when the current state of affairs was already bad enough.
 I was a little girl wishing on a broken star for a fantasy that had fallen apart too long ago.